ytorres-cambas/prioritization-freshwater-cuba/README.md

    - id: Unique ID for each planning unit.
    - cost: Value of the Human Footprint Index.
    - locked_in_pa: TRUE if a planning unit is located in a protected area, otherwise FALSE.
+- rij.csv: Table with three columns that contains information on the amount of each feature in each planning unit.
+Columns:
+   - pu: Unique ID for each planning unit.
+   - species: Unique identification number for each species (i.e. id_feature).
+   - amount:

 ## Code
 The repository includes the following scripts: